nisrulz/UploadToMavenCentral/Readme.md

-# Upload to Maven Central
+# Upload to MavenCentral

 [![GitHub followers](https://img.shields.io/github/followers/nisrulz.svg?style=social&label=Follow)](https://github.com/nisrulz/easydeviceinfo) [![Twitter Follow](https://img.shields.io/twitter/follow/nisrulz.svg?style=social)](https://twitter.com/nisrulz)

 Base repository to demonstrate the process of uploading an [`aar`](https://sites.google.com/a/android.com/tools/tech-docs/new-build-system/aar-format)/[`jar`](https://en.wikipedia.org/wiki/JAR_(file_format)) to [MavenCentral](https://search.maven.org/).

-Base repository to demonstrate the process of uploading an `aar`/`jar` to maven central.

 The process is as follows

-1. Register for Nexus repository and also open a JIRA ticket at OSS Sonatype and wait for it to be resolved.

-1. Create a android project in android studio.
+1. Create an Android project or open an existing one in [Android Studio](https://en.wikipedia.org/wiki/Android_Studio)

+1. Init the project with git and also create a repo on Github for the same.
+Each step here onwards represent a commit and should be pushed to github.

-1. Create a new module and choose `Android Library`.
+1. Create and add a new module and choose `Android Library`.
+   > Goto `File>New>New Module..` and select `Android Library`.

-1. Implement your library code.
+1. Implement your library code inside the library module you created in the last step.

+1. Next add the library module as a dependency to the app module.
+   > 1. Goto `File>Project Structure..`
+   > 1. Select `app` module in the sidebar
+   > 1. Select the `Dependencies` tab
+   > 1. At the bottom is a `+` icon, click that and select `Module dependency` and select your `library` module.
+   > 1. Press `apply` or `ok`.

 1. Add the plugin by Chris Banes to your library's `build.gradle`
+  > NOTE:  Below is a fork of the orginal script written by Chris Banes.

   ```gradle
   apply from: 'https://raw.github.com/nisrulz/gradle-mvn-push/master/gradle-mvn-push.gradle'
   ```